Keys and certificates

 entities happens. -x509

-signed certificate is to be made, instead of CSR (Certificate Signing Request).
+self-signed certificate is to be made, instead of CSR (Certificate Signing

-(out) - newly created private root CA key.
-Keep it safe.ROOT_CERT
+- newly created private root CA key.
+Keep it safe.root.crt

-(out) - root CA certificate.
-This will be hardcoded and marked as trusted by Fobnail Token and Attester.ROOT_CONFIG
+- root CA certificate.
+This will be hardcoded and marked as trusted by Fobnail Token.

 These certificates aren't self-signed.
 Creation of such certificates consists of two steps: first one is generating a CSR (Certificate Signing Request) and is done by key creator, second one is creating the certificate itself - this is done by the parent CA. This separation is done to keep private keys secret at all times.